How to Fix the Windows Key Not Working on Windows 10/11

 CMD as administrator

 This will replace missing files or fix/reinstall corrupted Windows apps, services, or files.
 Thus, fixing the issue.
-If it still persists, move on to the next step.
+If it persists, move on to the next step.

 Method 8.
 Check The Keyboard Layout For the Windows Lock Button